Making False Statements in Texas.

 Finally, the statute of limitations defense creates a deadline for the government to file charges.
 If the government files charges after the deadline, then a defendant can assert this defense.
 See Smith v.
 United, 568 U.S. 106, 112 (2013); see also United States v.
 Gremillon-Stoval, 397 F. Supp.
 798, 799 (U.S. Dist.
 Ct.
 La.
 2005) (dismissing portion of indictment that falls outside of the statute of limitations).

-San Antonio False Statements Criminal Defense Attorney
+False Statements Federal Criminal Defense Attorney in San Antonio, Texas.

 In summary, the 18 USC § 1001 False Statements law makes it a crime to lie to the feds.
 And this crime carries a serious risk of jail time.
 However, there are defenses available to this charge.
 And the facts of your case will help you pick your best defense(s).